EPCCed/eidf-docs/docs/services/gpuservice/training/L5_devspace.md

 Once you have DevSpace installed you will be able to check for DevSpace commands and options using `devspace --help`.

-## First steps - a Jupyter Notebooks on the cluster
+## First steps - Jupyter Notebooks on the cluster

 To help get you started, we have created a template DevSpace [repository](https://git.ecdf.ed.ac.uk/epcc_k8s/devspace/eidf-devspace-rapids)